What is Mobile App Strategy?

-A clear app strategy is essential for your mobile app business to succeed financially.
-However, having built and deployed more than 700 apps till date, we often see poorly thought out strategies.
+A clear mobile app strategy is essential for your mobile app business to succeed financially.
+However, having built and deployed more than 700 apps to date, we often see poorly thought out strategies.
 Thus, despite great app ideas, many startups end up in failure.

-We see an app strategy to be composed of four major elements-
+We see a mobile app strategy to be composed of four major elements-

 1. App Portfolio